 In addition, platforms such as Taxify can help businesses to quickly and accurately understand their tax obligations for transactions occurring across international jurisdictions.
 This saves time and helps businesses to be in a good state for audit.

-Anyone who’s ever missed a pay cheque will tell you: nowhere are the stakes higher for a business than with payroll.
+Anyone who’s ever missed a paycheck will tell you: nowhere are the stakes higher for a business than with payroll.
 Your employees will be a lot less willing to put in the hard yards if their pay doesn’t appear in their accounts when expected, right down to the dollar.

 Adding to these high stakes is the fact that payroll can be hideously complex to manage manually.
 Not only do you have different salary levels to account for: there’s also holiday entitlements, superannuation, and fringe benefits to factor in.